-On segment basis, year-over-year revenues for contract talent solutions and permanent placement talent solutions were down 7.8% and 16.1%, respectively, and Protiviti grew year-over-year revenues by 4.6%.
+On a segment basis, year-to-date revenues for contract talent solutions, permanent placement talent solutions and Protiviti were down 13.1%, 21.7% and 1.0% year-over-year, respectively.

 Demand for the Company's contract talent solutions, permanent placement talent solutions, and Protiviti is largely dependent upon general economic and labor trends both domestically and abroad.
-The U.S. economic backdrop and labor trends for the first quarter of 2023 remained steady for the Company as the unemployment rate was 3.5% for both December 2022 and at the end of the first quarter of 2023.
+The U.S. economic backdrop and labor trends for the first three quarters of 2023 remained steady for the Company as the unemployment rate increased slightly from 3.5% for December 2022 to 3.8% at the end of the third quarter of 2023.
 Although recent metrics are modestly off their peaks, talent shortages persist.
-In the U.S., unemployment stands near a 50-year low and remains even lower for those with a college degree, where the rate is 2.0%.
+In the U.S., unemployment stands near a 50-year low and remains even lower for those with a college degree, where the rate is 2.1%.
+Although labor markets remain strong, ongoing uncertainty related to inflation and interest rates cause clients to be more cautious, resulting in elongated hiring cycles and a negative impact on short-term results.